paulkrog/paulkrog.github.io/index.md

 <ul>

 <li><b>DSL synthesis:</b> foundational theory and algorithms for
-automatically synthesizing computer languages that succinctly capture domain-specific computations  </li>
+automatically synthesizing domain-specific languages that express relevant domain concepts succinctly and irrelevant ones less succinctly or not at all  </li>

 <li><b>Emergence of symbolic language:</b> developing a computational
 model in which symbolic language and abstraction are emergent outcomes